D-Lite: Navigation-Oriented Compression of 3D Scene Graphs for Multi-Robot Collaboration: Introduction

 \myParagraph{Related work} \isExtended{ Graph compression is an active area of research in mathematics, computer science, and telecommunications, where it finds applications to, \eg vehicle and packet routing~\cite{Becker17esa-vehicleRouting,Gilbertkdd-compressingGraphs,Dobson14ijrr-roadmapSpanners}, and 3D point cloud compression~\cite{DeQueiroz16ip-pointCloudCompression,Sun19ral-pointcloudCompression,Thanou16ip-pointcloudCompression}. }{ Graph compression is active area of research in discrete mathematics, computer science, and telecommunications, where it finds applications to, \eg vehicle routing~\cite{Becker17esa-vehicleRouting,Dobson14ijrr-roadmapSpanners}, packet routing in wireless networks~\cite{Gilbertkdd-compressingGraphs}, and compression of unstructured data such as 3D point clouds~\cite{DeQueiroz16ip-pointCloudCompression,Sun19ral-pointcloudCompression,Thanou16ip-pointcloudCompression}. }

-A prominent body of works simplifies an input graph by carefully pruning it \isExtended{ to retain relevant information.}{ based on structural properties of the graph.
+A prominent body of works simplifies a graph by carefully pruning it \isExtended{ to retain relevant information.}{ based on structural properties of the graph.
 These methods typically entail some information loss, and aim to only retain relevant information when storing, processing, parsing, or transmitting the full graph is infeasible.} For example, references~\cite{Raghavan03-WebGraphs,Gilbertkdd-compressingGraphs} find efficient representations of huge web and communication networks by heuristically selecting a few key elements, while the work~\cite{Chekuri15esa-connectivityPreserving} prunes graphs while preserving connectivity among nodes.
-Within the discrete mathematics literature, graph compression has been studied with attention to ensuring low distortion (or \emph{stretch}) of inter-node distances.
-For example, \emph{spanning trees} and \emph{Steiner trees} are the smallest subgraphs ensuring connectivity in undirected graphs~\cite{Harish12gpuc-spanningTrees,Mehlhorn88ipl-steinerTreeFast}. \emph{Graph spanners} remove a subset of edges while allowing for a user-defined maximum distortion of shortest paths~\cite{Ahmed20csr-GraphSpannersReview,Kobayashi20stacs-fptAlgSpanner,Elkin22dc-WeightedAdditiveSpanner}.
-A special case of these are \emph{distance preservers}~\cite{Bodwin19soda-distancePreservers} that prune graphs but keep unaltered the distances for specified node pairs.
-Other tools are \emph{emulators}, which replace a large number of edges with a few strategic ones to ensure small stretch of distances~\cite{Elkin18tang-emulators}.
+Within the discrete mathematics literature, graph compression has been studied with focus on ensuring low distortion (or \emph{stretch}) of inter-node distances.
+For example, \emph{spanning trees} and \emph{Steiner trees} are the smallest subgraphs maintaining connectivity in undirected graphs~\cite{Harish12gpuc-spanningTrees,Mehlhorn88ipl-steinerTreeFast}. \emph{Graph spanners} remove a subset of edges while allowing for a user-defined maximum distortion of shortest paths~\cite{Ahmed20csr-GraphSpannersReview,Kobayashi20stacs-fptAlgSpanner,Elkin22dc-WeightedAdditiveSpanner}.
+A special case are \emph{distance preservers}~\cite{Bodwin19soda-distancePreservers} that prune graphs but keep unaltered the distances for specified node pairs. \emph{Emulators} are tools that replace a large number of edges with a few strategic ones to ensure small stretch of distances~\cite{Elkin18tang-emulators}.